 Six of the populations lived by farming and five were hunter-gatherers.

 A significant correlation existed between how a population obtained its food and the shape of the jaw.
 Hunter-gatherers had narrower and more jutting lower jaws whereas those of the agriculturalists were shorter and wider.

 The shape of the upper jaw and palate also varied somewhat between the farmers and hunter-gatherers.

-Von Cramon-Taubadel concludes by suggesting that the transition to farming and an increase in food processing both of which led to consumption of softer foods resulted in a shorter and weaker human jaw.
+Von Cramon-Taubadel concludes by suggesting that the transition to farming and an increase in food processing both of which led to the consumption of softer foods resulted in a shorter and weaker human jaw.

-To lend support to her theory, von Cramon-Taubadel refers to preliminary studies of animals which show that those that are raised on softer more processed foods develop smaller jaws than those raised on fresh, unprocessed diets.
+To lend support to her theory, von Cramon-Taubadel refers to preliminary studies of animals that show that those that are raised on softer more processed foods develop smaller jaws than those raised on fresh, unprocessed diets.

 Katerina Harvati, an anthropologist at the University of Tubingen in Germany says that this recent paper by von Cramon-Taubadel is a “well thought out piece of research and an important contribution” to understanding how the way humans live affects their body shape.

 She goes on to say, “These findings confirm long-held ideas that the dietary shift to softer foods was an important influence affecting facial and dental morphology.”
+(1)

 How this convincing evidence was completely ignored as part of this supposedly “well thought out piece of research” is rather surprising and I would think, downright embarrassing for the author.

 While hunter-gatherers certainly had strong jaws which allowed them to consume hard foods, the strength did not come from greater exercising of the jaw muscles!
 As suggested by Sally Fallon Morell, President of the Weston A. Price Foundation, such a theory makes the critical mistake of confusing muscle with bone.